rmelian/cloud-recipes/aws-s3-upload-lambda-trigger/cdk-typescript/README.md

 ![Diagram](../assets/diagram.png)
 * A client is a person or system who uploads files to an S3 bucket
 * An S3 bucket publishes events after files are uploaded
-* A lambda function invoked with context information about the S3 bucket and file metadata
+* A lambda function is invoked with context information about the S3 bucket and file metadata

 ### Tech Stack